awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup-create.md

    }
    ```

-1. Create the AWS OpsWorks for Puppet Enterprise master by running the `create-server` command\.
+1. Create the OpsWorks for Puppet Enterprise master by running the `create-server` command\.
    + The `--engine` value is `Puppet`, `--engine-model` is `Monolithic`, and `--engine-version` is `2017`\.
    + The server name must be unique within your AWS account, within each region\.
 Server names must start with a letter; then letters, numbers, or hyphens \(\-\) are allowed, up to a maximum of 40 characters\.
    + Use the instance profile ARN and service role ARN that you copied in Step 2\.
    + Valid instance types are `c4.large`, `c4.xlarge`, or `c4.2xlarge`\.
 For more information about the specifications of these instance types, see [Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the *Amazon EC2 User Guide*\.
    + The `--engine-attributes` parameter is optional; if you don't specify a Puppet administrator password, the server creation process generates one for you\.
 If you add `--engine-attributes`, specify a `PUPPET_ADMIN_PASSWORD`, an administrator password for signing in to the Puppet Enterprise console webpage\.
 The password must use between 8 and 32 ASCII characters\.
    + An SSH key pair is optional, but can help you connect to your Puppet master if you need to reset the console administrator password\.
 For more information about creating an SSH key pair, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide*\.
    + Weekly system maintenance is required\.
 Valid values must be specified in the following format: `DDD:HH:MM`\.
 The specified time is in coordinated universal time \(UTC\)\.
 If you do not specify a value for `--preferred-maintenance-window`, the default value is a random, one\-hour period on Tuesday, Wednesday, or Friday\.
    + Valid values for `--preferred-backup-window` must be specified in one of the following formats: `HH:MM` for daily backups, or `DDD:HH:MM` for weekly backups\.
 The specified time is in UTC\.
 The default value is a random, daily start time\.
 To opt out of automatic backups, add the parameter `--disable-automated-backup` instead\.
    + For `--security-group-ids`, enter one or more security group IDs, separated by a space\.
    + For `--subnet-ids`, enter a subnet ID\.

    ```